ehijano/Roboman2020/README.md

 # Roboman2020

 .jar file can be executed on its own.
 No need for any other file.
+(You might need [Java SDK](https://www.oracle.com/java/technologies/javase-jdk15-downloads.html))

 Game can be completed in about 10 minutes, and it is meant to be speedran.
 It contains a competitive online leaderboard with players' best times.